 FAQs – General Questions

-- How many electoral districts are there in Canada?
+- How many ridings are there in Canada?

 Questions and Answers

-Canada is divided into 338 electoral districts.
-One representative, or member of Parliament (MP), is elected for each electoral district.
+Canada is divided into 338 ridings (also called electoral districts).
+One representative, or member of Parliament (MP), is elected for each riding.

-Each electoral district has a returning officer, who opens an office when an electoral event is called.
-The returning officer is responsible for organizing and administering federal elections and referendums within that electoral district.
+Each riding has a returning officer, who opens an office when an electoral event is called.
+The returning officer is responsible for organizing and administering federal elections and referendums in that riding.

 You can find the name of your riding on this site by going to the Voter Information Service (type your postal code or search another way).